France's Le Pen threatens lawsuit in far-right party name dispute

 “Dear Marine, the RN (Rassemblement National) already exists and you can’t deny that when it has stood against your candidates several times since 2014,” Kurek wrote in a letter he published on Twitter.

-“The RN is Gaullist and republican right, the FN is extreme right,” he wrote, referring to the National Front.
-“The FN will NEVER be the RN and the RN will NEVER be the new FN.”
+“The RN is Gaullist and republican right, the FN is extreme right,” he wrote, referring to the National Front.“The FN will NEVER be the RN and the RN will NEVER be the new FN.”

-Speaking on RTL radio, Le Pen dismissed Kurek’s claim, saying her party first registered the name “Rassemblement National” in 1986.
+Speaking on RTL radio, Le Pen dismissed Kurek’s claim, saying her party first registered the name“Rassemblement National” in 1986.
 She said she would take legal action against Kurek for what she called his fraudulent use of the National Front’s flame logo as his party’s symbol.

 In France, trademarks and logos are registered with the National Institute of Industrial Property (INPI).
-The INPI register shows that the brand “RN Rassemblement National” and its logo were registered to a Frederick Bigrat in 2013.
+The INPI register shows that the brand“RN Rassemblement National” and its logo were registered to a Frederick Bigrat in 2013.

 In a statement, the National Front said it knew that and had bought the rights by private deed last month.